 Can a landlord reject a subtenant?

 A landlord can only refuse a subtenant for a few non-discriminatory reasons.
-These are generally financial in nature.
+These are generally financial.
 For instance:

 - Tenants who have no proof of current income or employment;